IBM/aspera-cli/README.erb.md

 ```

+# Plugins and applications

+The CLI tool uses a plugin mechanism.
+The first level command (just after `aslmcli` on the command line) is the name of the concerned plugin which will execute the command.
+Each plugin usually represent commands sent to a specific application.
+For instance, the plugin "faspex" allows operations on the application "Aspera Faspex".

-# Option and Argument values
+# Options and Arguments

-The value for options (--option-name=VALUE) and command arguments are normally processed directly
-from the command line, i.e. `aslmcli command --option-name=VAL1 VAL2` takes "VAL1" as the value for
+Command options and arguments are normally provided on command line, i.e. `aslmcli command --option-name=VAL1 VAL2` takes "VAL1" as the value for
-option "option_name", and "VAL2" as the value for first argument.
+option `option_name`, and "VAL2" as the value for first argument of command: `command`.

-It is also possible to retrieve a value with the following special prefixes:
+It is also possible to retrieve a value (option and argument) with the following special prefixes:

 * @val:VALUE , just take the specified value, e.g. --username=@val:laurent, allows for meta characters
 * @file:PATH , read value from a file (prefix "~/" is replaced with $HOME), e.g. --key=@file:$HOME/.ssh/mykey